 Dahab Travel Guide

 Dahab lies on the deepest section of the Great Rift Valley that extends down through Africa, making for dramatic underwater scenery with steep drops, valleys and canyons.
 Most of the diving is accessed from the shore, reached by taking a pick-up truck to the beaches stretching in either direction of the town.
-Some of the superb dive and snorkelling sites nearby include the Blue Hole, one of the best in the Sinai region, and the Canyon, but only TEC-divers are allowed to dive the deeper sections of such formations.
+Some of the superb diving and snorkelling sites nearby include the Blue Hole, one of the best in the Sinai region, and the Canyon, but only TEC-divers are allowed to dive the deeper sections of such formations.

 Dahab is not really known for its raucous nightlife.
 Most evenings are spent by the waterfront restaurants, or in the resort bars where live Bedouin music is common.
-The most lively bar in town is Tota Dance Bar which offers free movies, happy hours and a weekend disco.

 Diving is the big draw card here, with easy access to dive sites and warm, clear waters.
 The Blue Hole and Canyon are both renowned for their depth and spectacular sea life.
 Windsurfing is also hugely popular, as the still waters behind the Dahab sandbar are blessed with an average of 300 days of wind per year.
 Other popular activities are camel, jeep and quad bike trips into the desert, and excursions to Mount Sinai and St Catherine's Monastery.
-Please note though, that although the town itself is considered safe, excursions out into the desert in the Sinai region can be dangerous and are advised against by many travel authorities and embassies due to a string of kidnappings in the area.
+Travellers should note that although the town itself is considered safe, excursions out into the desert in the Sinai region can be dangerous and are advised against by many travel authorities and embassies due to a string of kidnappings in the area.